Authors: Nathan Wang, Benjamin Qi

 - Insane problems shouldn't appear on a (reasonable) contest of the corresponding division.
 Don't worry about solving these until you've reached a higher division.

-Sometimes modules will contain interactive elements.
+Sometimes modules will contain custom components.
 Here are some of the more common ones.

 Optional: Optional Content